Download the PDF version

 For example, when a specific incident comes from a customer, the team analyses whether models are shared with incidents seen previously in other customers and understands the best way to respond.

-It is important to underline that Threat Intelligence aims to build an “identikit” of cyber attacks rather than identifying a single “enemy,” such as malware.
+It is important to underline that threat intelligence aims to build an “identikit” of cyber attacks rather than identifying a single “enemy,” such as malware.
 Malware alone is useless, but what matters is how it is used in an attack campaign and from which family groups.

 Building an identikit of the various actors allows you to understand who is moving and how they are moving, which techniques are used and when.
 This is important because, for attackers, it is very expensive to change the way of doing fraud once they have been caught.

-What are the main challenges Threat Intelligence faces today?
+What are the main challenges threat intelligence faces today?

 I would definitely say the rise of mobile malware threats